theseer/phpdox/README.markdown

     sudo pear install theseer/fDOMDocument
     sudo pear install theseer/fXSL

+In case you do not use PHPUnit, you need to discover the pear channel for a dependency
+    sudo pear channel-discover pear.phpunit.de
+    sudo pear install phpunit/php_timer

 Finally, you'll need the ezcConsoleTools from components.ez.no:
     sudo pear channel-discover components.ez.no
     sudo pear install ezc/ConsoleTools